lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 --- middle

-# Changes in version -10
-Addressing comments from WGLC.

-* Editorial and grammar.
-* Updated name and value of OID tcg-attest-tpm-certify, as per TCG request.
-* Added appendix "B.2.
-TCG DICE ConceptualMessageWrapper in CSR".
-* Updated main architecture diagram to separate RA and CA roles.

 # Introduction

 When requesting a certificate from a Certification Authority (CA), a PKI end entity may wish to include Evidence of the security properties of its environments in which the private keys are stored in that request.